About the Connolly Center

 The J. Lawrence Connolly Center for Entrepreneurship is an interdisciplinary center intended to help students from across campus learn how to turn their creative ideas into successful business ventures.

-The Connolly Center is named in recognition of the generosity and support of Leigh and Larry Connolly '79.
+The Connolly Center is named in recognition of the generosity and support of Larry Connolly '79.
 Connolly is the former CEO of Connolly Inc., a recovery audit accounting and consulting firm.
 He joined the company in 1979 and went on to earn an MBA from Tulane University and work for Coopers & Lybrand before returning to work for the family business in 1986.
 Connolly and his sister, Libby Connolly Alexander, grew Connolly Inc. from 30 employees to more than 1,250.
 In 2012, they sold the company to Advent International.

 A liberal arts university is the ideal setting in which to foster entrepreneurship.
 Students are immersed in a course of study that emphasizes analytical thinking, qualitative and quantitative reasoning, creativity and innovation.
 W&L students recognize good ideas when they come across them and they're great at synthesizing research from a variety of fields.
 The Connolly Center provides them with the necessary tools to develop business plans that are both executable and fundable, and an extremely supportive alumni community gives their time to help shepherd students' ventures from concept to business plan to launch and beyond.

 The Connolly Center's affiliated faculty teach a variety of entrepreneurship courses including strategic management, technology and entrepreneurship, social entrepreneurship, and the entrepreneurship capstone.
 In addition, the Center hosts a variety of events throughout the year.
 Programs like the Entrepreneurship Summit are open to all students regardless of major.